Everything you need to know about gender identity

 Trans and gender diverse

 A general word for people whose gender is different from their physical sex, including transgender people.
-For example, someone who was assigned male at birth but identifies as female, or, identifies with neither female or male.
+For example, someone who was assigned male at birth but identifies as female, or identifies with neither female or male, can be considered trans or gender diverse.

 Transgender

 A person whose gender identity or gender expression does not conform to that typically associated with their sex assigned at birth.
-To understand more about the experience of living as a young trans person, read Chase’s story.
+To understand more about the experience of living as a young trans person, check out Chase’s story.

 Genderqueer/non-binary